Alkaline Diet Proof & Scientific Evidence

 Alkaline Water helps to relieve and remove acid reflux and provides good acid-buffering capacity.

 Article Title: Potential Benefits of pH 8.8 Alkaline Drinking Water as an Adjunct in the Treatment of Reflux Disease

 Article Published: Ann Otol Rhinol Laryngol.
 2012 Jul;121(7):431-4.

 Authors: Jamie A. Koufman, MD; Nikki Johnston, PhD

 “In addition, human pepsin remains stable at pH 7.4 and may be reactivated by hydrogen ions from any source.
 Thus, most tap and bottled waters (typically pH 6.7 to 7.4) would not be expected to affect pepsin stability.
-The purposes of these in vitro studies were to investigate whether artesian well water containing natural bicarbonate (pH 8.8) might irreversibly denature (inactivate) human pepsin, and to establish its potential acid-buffering capacity.
+The purposes of these in vitro studies were to investigate whether artesian well water containing natural bicarbonate (pH 8.8) might irreversibly denature (inactivate) human pepsin and to establish its potential acid-buffering capacity.

 The pH 8.8 alkaline water irreversibly inactivated human pepsin (in vitro), and its hydrochloric acid-buffering capacity far exceeded that of the conventional-pH waters.
 Unlike conventional drinking water, pH 8.8 alkaline water instantly denatures pepsin, rendering it permanently inactive.
-In addition, it has good acid-buffering capacity.
+In addition, it has strong acid-buffering capacity.
 Thus, the consumption of alkaline water may have therapeutic benefits for patients with reflux disease.